dariye/personal-goals/happy-moments/2017-moments.md

 the beacon of freedom and hope it once represented.
 My belief in the freedom of all men is re-affirmed on a daily basis.
 There's no passing day I'm unable to appreciate the freedom that I have.

+The day was made after speaking to my Grandmother who was really really excited to hear from me.
+I think hadn't spoken to her in over 6 months.
+Note to self, MAKE ALL THOSE THAT MATTER COUNT!

+# 01/30/2017
+Experimenting with working until late.
+I also opted out of the Esusu team today.
+I want to focus on one gig for now.
+There is a time for everything.

+I wrote a early this morning!
+More to come.
+Had a good chat with the office night owls Ian, Jeremy, and Divya!